mosaicthej/GFW/paper.md

 3. The VPS are likely to be marked on *Black/Gray List*, and faced blocking by adminstrators at any future time.

+### Social Engineering

+While in the attempt of demystifying the GFW, we might be underestimating or overestimating the technical capabilities of GFW, it is entirely feasible that the deep-learning based traffic analysis is just a rumor, as the GFW tends to rely on the state-controlled violence and social engineering to achieve the same goal.

+Around the same time where the developer and maintainer posted the possible solutions to redirect the replay attacks to other http sites, and improving the cipher being used, and ready to deploy the new version of the Shadowsocks, the state police found the maintainer and the repo was *voluntarily* deleted by the maintainer, *clowwindy@GitHub*. <x>@58_breakwaIssue</x>

+Again, as many would argue, the GFW is not a technical problem, but a social problem, and the social engineering is the most effective way to defeat the GFW, as the GFW is not a monolithic entity, but a collection of individuals with different goals and motivations.

 refs:
 ```bib
 @online{01_hist1986,
   title = "The Internet Timeline of China 1986-2003",